Br0Stack/UFOMAP/README.md

 A responsive interactive leaflet map that displays UFO sighting across the world from 1940 - present day with dates and descriptions on mouseover.
 Click or tap the cluster circles to view sightings in that region.
 Best viewed in chrome.
 Leave some feedback!

+* This project was one of the first I ever made, it was made for fun, and is not maintained any longer.
+Please excuse the awful code.
+Keeping this one public due to lots of interest from my mentees :) *

 ![Image of UFO Sightings!](https://github.com/spenceg85/UFOMAP/blob/master/UFOs.JPG)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.0.